Connect with others who understand.

 Fatigue

-Fatigue, or extreme tiredness, can occur at any stage of treatment for breast cancer.
-More than 80 percent of people living with cancer are thought to experience fatigue over the course of treatment.
-Even after completing treatment, fatigue can continue for months as the body heals.
+Fatigue (extreme tiredness) can occur at any stage of treatment for breast cancer.
+From 80 percent to 100 percent of people living with cancer are thought to experience fatigue over the course of treatment.
+Even after treatment is done, fatigue can continue for months as the body heals.

-Fatigue from chemotherapy is sometimes caused by anemia, or a low number of red blood cells.
+Fatigue from chemotherapy is sometimes caused by anemia (low levels of red blood cells).
 Fatigue tends to peak around one to two weeks after starting chemotherapy treatment.
-After you complete your chemotherapy course, you will gradually start to feel better.
+After completing your chemotherapy course, you’ll gradually start to feel better.
 Most people return to their normal energy levels within six months to a year after treatment stops.

 Skin and Nail Changes

-Skin and nail cells are constantly dividing and being replaced in the body, making them a target of chemotherapy drugs.
-You may notice bruising around your nails.
-The nail itself may become thinner, or the nail bed may dry out.
+Skin and nail cells are constantly dividing and being replaced, making them a target of chemotherapy drugs.
+You may notice bruising around your nails, which may become thinner, and your nail beds may dry out.
 Chemotherapy drugs like doxorubicin, ixabepilone, and docetaxel cause these symptoms.

 The chemotherapy drug ixabepilone can also cause skin discoloration.
-It is also possible to have a reaction to IV-infused chemotherapy drugs, which can lead to skin rashes.
+It’s also possible to have a reaction to IV-infused chemotherapy drugs, which can lead to rashes.
 After treatment stops, the skin typically returns to normal.

 Chemo Brain